eyajamuehaque/Project-Simulator-Group-2/PROJECT_FEATURES.md

 "# Implemented Features"
-## T-2: Approve or Reject markate place ads
+## T-2: Manage Customer/User accounts
-The Admin can act as a moderator for the platform's marketplace, preventing scams, removing fraudulent listings, and ensuring that all selling practices adhere to ethical standards and platform guidelines.
-This maintains the trust and safety of the community using the marketplace for transactions.
+The Admin can maintain a positive, safe, and respectful online community by having the tools to address and remove abusive or disruptive users.
+This moderation capability is vital for upholding the platform's terms of service and ensuring a secure environment for all legitimate users.
 **Status:** Implemented